 Pupils who do not respond to interventions in school will have a referral to outside agencies for additional support.
-In some cases, a CAF will be completed if there are a range of needs identified.
-The CAF will be completed by the Family Support Advisor (supported by the SENDCo if necessary), this will be reviewed regularly with the class teachers support.
+In some cases, referrals to Early Help will be completed if there are a range of needs identified.
+The Early Help referral will be completed by the Family Support Advisor (supported by the SENDCo if necessary).
 Outside agencies may come into school to observe pupils, work with them on a 1:1 basis, carry out assessments and/or consult with parents and staff.
 The SENDCo or class teacher will notify parents in advance of observations and consultations.